Structuration theory: Methodology

 Structuration theory is relevant to research, but does not prescribe a methodology and its use in research has been problematic.
 Giddens intended his theory to be abstract and theoretical, informing the hermeneutic aspects of research rather than guiding practice.
 Giddens wrote that structuration theory "establishes the internal logical coherence of concepts within a theoretical network."
 Giddens criticized many researchers who used structuration theory for empirical research, critiquing their "en bloc" use of the theory's abstract concepts in a burdensome way.
 "The works applying concepts from the logical framework of structuration theory that Giddens approved of were those that used them more selectively, 'in a spare and critical fashion.'"
 Giddens and followers used structuration theory more as "a sensitizing device".

 Structuration theory allows researchers to focus on any structure or concept individually or in combination.
 In this way, structuration theory prioritizes ontology over epistemology.
 In his own work, Giddens focuses on production and reproduction of social practices in some context.
 He looked for stasis and change, agent expectations, relative degrees of routine, tradition, behavior, and creative, skillful, and strategic thought simultaneously.
 He examined spatial organization, intended and unintended consequences, skilled and knowledgeable agents, discursive and tacit knowledge, dialectic of control, actions with motivational content, and constraints.
 Structuration theorists conduct analytical research of social relations, rather than organically discovering them, since they use structuration theory to reveal specific research questions, though that technique has been criticized as cherry-picking.

 Giddens preferred strategic conduct analysis, which focuses on contextually situated actions.
 It employs detailed accounts of agents' knowledgeability, motivation, and the dialectic of control.

 Criticisms and additions

 Though structuration theory has received critical expansion since its origination, Giddens' concepts remained pivotal for later extension of the theory, especially the duality of structure.

 Strong structuration

-Rob Stones argued that many aspects of Gidden's original theory had little place in its modern manifestation.
+Rob Stones argued that many aspects of Giddens' original theory had little place in its modern manifestation.
 Stones focused on clarifying its scope, reconfiguring some concepts and inserting new ones, and refining methodology and research orientations.
 Strong structuration: